 No one could rule out a wonderful palace like the Alhambra, so very soon it has become the Royal Court of Ferdinand and Isabella, the king and queen whose marriage created the unified Kingdom of Spain.
 Since then the Alhambra has been present in some important points of history.
 As an example, It is the exact place where the famous Christopher Columbus received his famous royal endorsement to begin his expedition.
 No need to mention that he ended up discovering the Americas in that very expedition.

 The palace has seen some changes during different parts of history, like the one during the reign of the Holy Roman Empire.
 During the 16th century, there was a project commissioned by the Holy Roman Emperors to build a more Holy Roman-style palace instead of this Nasrid construction.
 Fortunately, the project has never been completed.

 Now it is a long time since when the first bricks of this impressive palace were put, and it still stands tall, magnificent, and adorable.
 It is a unique example of its own kind of architectural style, as well as a shred of old evidence to the culture it has come from.

 In order to have a pleasant visit to this fabulous wonder, this part of The Alhambra travel guide provides some information about the best time you can plan your trip.

-Although spring is the best time to visit this iconic attraction due to the beautiful flowers of gardens coloring the palace create a breathtaking scenery, but the crowd is what you should consider.
-You either have to get along with it, or change your time of travel.
+Although spring is the best time to visit this iconic attraction due to the beautiful flowers of gardens coloring the palace create breathtaking scenery, the crowd is what you should consider.
+You either have to get along with it or change your time of travel.

 How to visit Alhambra

-With a ticket of only 14 Euros you can simply have the access to the three regions of Alcazaba, Nasrid Palaces, and beautiful Generalife gardens.
+With a ticket of only 14 Euros, you can simply have access to the three regions of Alcazaba, Nasrid Palaces, and beautiful Generalife gardens.